Generic Name: buprenorphine hydrochloride

 - Patients should not be tapered to a lower dose for the sole purpose of transitioning to Probuphine

-- Stable transmucosal buprenorphine dose (of 8 mg per day or less of a sublingual Subutex or Suboxone sublingual tablet or its transmucosal buprenorphine product equivalent) for three months or longer without any need for supplemental dosing or adjustments
+- Stable transmucosal buprenorphine dose (of 8 mg per day or less of a sublingual Subutex tablet or Suboxone sublingual tablet or its transmucosal buprenorphine product equivalent) for three months or longer without any need for supplemental dosing or adjustments

 Examples of acceptable doses of transmucosal buprenorphine include: